-[2] On 4 October 2023, Judge McGuire issued Initial Minutes for the above appeals which directed that Ms Dorrance, by 18 October 2023, formally apply for leave to file the appeal out of time and set out the reasons why the appeal was filed late.
+- [1] The appeal in the above matter was lodged by Ms Dorrance on 29 September 2023.
+The appeal is from the decision of a Reviewer dated 22 August 2023.
+The Reviewer dismissed applications for review of the Corporation's correspondence of 28 June 2022 and 12 August 2022, on the basis of lack of jurisdiction. - [2] On 4 October 2023, Judge McGuire issued an Initial Minute which directed that Ms Dorrance, by 18 October 2023, formally apply for leave to file the appeal out of time and set out the reasons why the appeal was filed late.

-[3] On 17 October 2023, Ms Dorrance submitted that the appeals were filed late because of her significant mental and physical injuries, with resultant negative consequences.

-[4] On 19 October 2023, Mr Hawes-Gandar for the Corporation submitted that it will abide by the Court's decision as to whether it grants Ms Dorrance leave to file her appeals out of time.
-The Corporation accepts that the delay in the appeals is relatively minor, and that the Corporation has not suffered any specific prejudice due to the delay in lodgement of the appeals.
+- [3] On 17 October 2023, Ms Dorrance submitted that the appeal was filed late because of her significant mental and physical injuries, with resultant negative consequences. - [4] On 19 October 2023, Mr Hawes-Gandar for the Corporation submitted that it will abide by the Court's decision as to whether it grants Ms Dorrance leave to file her appeal out of time.
+The Corporation accepts that the delay in this case is relatively minor, and that the Corporation has not suffered any specific prejudice due to the delay in lodgement of this appeal.